Getting It is now available on Vimeo in the United Kingdom and Amazon Prime.

 Making any movie on a tight budget is a real challenge.
 Were there any sacrifices you needed to make in bringing your original screenplay to the screen?

 Well, luckily Getting It is a character-driven film with an emphasis on relationships without much call for visual effects or high-speed car chases!
 So there wasn’t much we weren’t able to do to tell the story.

 You also play the role of Jamie in the film; was that always your intention?

 Yes.
 My two initial goals were to make the movie I’d like to see and to write a role I’d like to play.
 As a filmgoer, I want to see stories about people in complicated relationships and the dynamic between them.
 As an actor, I want to play those characters, feel those emotions and convey them as truthfully as I can.

 During my introduction, I hinted at the ageism that often surrounds gay male experience, with many men mistakenly feeling past their prime by midlife.
-Do you feel ageism within the gay community hinders many men finding their soul mate and increases loneliness?
+Do you think ageism within the gay community hinders many men from finding their soul mate and increases loneliness?

-It’s my feeling that all relationships, friends or lovers regardless of sex or identity, become more difficult with age.
-The world kind of conspires to throw young people together with school and social activities, but as life goes on, work and responsibilities become more demanding and there’s much less time and opportunity to meet new people.
+I feel that all relationships, friends or lovers, regardless of sex or identity, become more complicated with age.
+The world kind of conspires to throw young people together with school and social activities, but as life goes on, work and responsibilities become more demanding, and there’s much less time and opportunity to meet new people.
 That’s one reason I am very careful with the friendships I’ve had all my life.
 These people are golden to me!
 There are all kinds of loneliness.
 People can be lonely in a relationship.
 The key to me is finding enough within yourself to sustain you.

-Donato De Luca beautifully portrays the character of Ben, his performance capturing the effervescence of youth.
+Donato De Luca beautifully portrays the character of Ben, his performance capturing the enthusiasm of youth.
 While at the same time exuding wisdom and confidence beyond his physical years due to his experience.
 Can you tell us how you came to cast Donato in the role of Ben?